d| h| m| s

 Table of contents

-Form W-2 is a key tax document for anyone working in the United States.
+IRS Form W-2 is a key tax document for anyone working in the United States.
 Officially called the Wage and Tax Statement, it summarizes how much an employee earned and how much tax the employer withheld throughout the year.

 What Is a W-2 Tax Form?